foureyes/csci-ua.0060-fall2020-001/slides/db/crud.md

 * {:.fragment} get the netid and first name of students with that have a netid that has `jv` in it or starts with `Jo`, case insensitive
 	<pre class="fragment"><code data-trim contenteditable>
 SELECT netid, first FROM student
 	WHERE netid LIKE '%jv%'
-	OR first ILIKE 'Jo%';
+	OR first LIKE 'Jo%' COLLATE NOCASE;
 </code></pre>

 </section>